WHERE TO SCORE THE TASTIEST FREE TAPAS IN GRANADA

 Los Diamantes

 Ask any local where they go for delicious free tapas in Granada and the first place they’ll tell you is Los Diamantes.
-Seafood lovers are in luck here as the bulk of the bar’s menu features a variety of fried fish and other fruits of the sea.
+Seafood lovers are in luck here as the bulk of the bar’s menu features a variety of fried fish and seafood.
 Some examples of tasty tapas coming your way include calamares (squid), gambas (shrimp), and boquerones (anchovies), to name a few.
-In this bar, the servers bring you a tapa from the kitchen, so you don’t choose.
+In this bar, the servers bring you a tapa as soon as you order a drink.
 This bar is always packed, but luckily there are now several locations across the city.

 Address: Calle Navas, 28